 In October 2024, the deputy ministry approved the awarding of the project, estimated at €3.85 million, to the private company [JCC] without there being an open bidding process, auditor-general Andreas Papaconstantinou said.

-The report investigates the procedures followed by the ministry during the process of awarding the tender for the issuance of the first 100,000 eIDs, which was ultimately signed in January 2025, and the eIDs first launched.
+The audit report investigated the procedures followed by the ministry during the process of awarding the tender for the issuance of the first 100,000 eIDs, which was ultimately signed in January 2025, when the eIDs first launched.

 Auditor general Papaconstantinou said the deputy ministry had justified its decision for selecting JCC as the official service provider by claiming there had been no other operators with the required certification.